mlaursen/react-md/.github/CONTRIBUTING.md

 ```

 This will install all the packages, run the build for the first time, and start
 up the development server in watch mode.
-It is recommended to read more about
-the [watcher configuration] as it'll spin up a `tsc` watcher for **every**
-package in `react-md` by default.

 If this is your first time contributing, I really recommend reading the next few
 points for more information before getting started.